stevenxchung/blockchain-indexer-sample/README.md

 ## API Design

-The task was to emulate and process streams of account updates for multiple accounts.
+The goal was to emulate and process streams of account updates for multiple accounts.
 Each account stream is treated to be concurrent with another.
 However, individual updates within a single account stream are treated sequentially in the same order as in the given `data-source.json` with an added delay between 0-1000ms.

 ### Design Considerations